 Pay Examination Fee Online

-Select Exam Centre Preferences & Submit
+Select Centre Preferences & Submit

-Stage 1: Computer Based Test (CBT) — Screening & Merit
+Stage 1: Computer Based Test (CBT)

-All applicants who meet eligibility criteria will be called for the Computer Based Test (CBT).
-The exam is 80 questions for 80 marks in 90 minutes.
-For posts like Section Officer, Assistant, Examiner, Librarian and Office Subordinate, CBT marks form the final merit.
-For posts like Computer Operator, Typist, DEO, Stenographers, CBT is used only for shortlisting candidates for the Skill Test.
-Admit cards and exam schedule will be published on aphc.gov.in.
+All eligible applicants are called for the CBT: 80 questions, 80 marks, 90 minutes.
+For Section Officer, Assistant, Examiner, Librarian, and Office Subordinate — CBT marks form the final merit.
+For Computer Operator, Typist, DEO, and Stenographers — CBT is screening only.
+Admit cards and exam schedule will be published on aphc.gov.in after the application window closes.

-Stage 2: Skill Test (for specific posts)
+Stage 2: Skill Test (for specified posts)

-Stage 3: Merit List Preparation & Tie-Breaking
+Stage 3: Merit List Preparation

 Stage 4: Certificate Verification